SizeCredit/size-solidity/README.md

 - Protocol does not support rebasing tokens
 - Protocol does not support fee-on-transfer tokens
 - Protocol does not support tokens with more than 18 decimals
+- All features except deposits/withdrawals are paused in case Chainlink oracles are stale
+- Price feeds must be redeployed and updated on the `Size` smart contract in case any chainlink configuration changes (stale price, decimals)